deleidos/de-pipeline-tool/README.md

 At a minimum, you will need to provide:
 * Your MongoDB hostname where DE metadata and system definitions will be stored.
-* The hostname of the Hadoop node where your Apex cluster is running. _Note: Requires Apache Apex dtCli to be installed._
+* The hostname of a Hadoop node where your Apex cluster is running. _Note: Requires Apache Apex dtCli to be installed on the node._
 * The username used to log in to the Hadoop Apache Apex node.
 * The path to the PEM key file used to log in to the Hadoop Apache Apex node.
 This file must be present on the machine running the application server.

-The other configuration values can be set for testing purposes but are not used by the server during runtime.
+The other configuration values can be set for unit testing purposes but are not used by the server during runtime.
 In the future, there will be separate configurations for testing and runtime.

 ## Web App Configuration